June 12 – 29 – Jaguar XK Club 2017

 Home > XK Club RBCD

-We’re delighted with the number of bookings made already and it is especially pleasing to see a number of cars doing all 18 stages.
-Are they brave or foolish?
-Neither, of course, it will be huge fun!
+We were delighted with the number of cars on the drive and it was especially pleasing to see a number of cars doing all 18 stages.

 The seaside roads of England, Wales and Scotland echoed to the growl of Jaguar’s iconic E-type cars in 2016, with more than 200 taking part in the inaugural Round Britain Coastal Drive organised by The E-type Club.
 Now it is the turn of the International XK Club.
 In June 2017, Jaguar XKs – the cars beloved of Sir Stirling Moss and Clark Gable – will set off to explore the windswept highways and byways that encircle Britain.
 XK 120s, 140s and 150s will gather at Beaulieu Motor Museum in Hampshire and drive 4,000 miles through picturesque villages and wild fenland before arriving back in the New Forest 18 days later.
 Participants can join the drive for as many or as few stages as they wish.